 3. Open the Add Release page (AKA the Submission Form)

 There are many possible pieces of information to enter about a release.
 This form has grown over the years to accommodate all those different pieces.
-They allow the database to be more comprehensive and better organised.
+They allow the database to be more comprehensive and better organized.

 For your first submission focus only on the 7 minimum required fields.
 You’ll notice a red asterisk next to them in the submission form: